 If this company won't give you the Time, who will?
-Time Warner's publishing operations are conducted primarily through Time Inc., a leading consumer magazine publisher with more than 20 US magazines and 45 corresponding websites.
+Time Inc. is a leading consumer magazine publisher with more than 20 US magazines and 45 corresponding websites.
 In addition to Time, its titles include Entertainment Weekly, Food & Wine, People, Fortune, Travel & Leisure, and Sports Illustrated.
 Subsidiary Essence Communications publishes Essence magazine, while IPC Group Limited is the UK's top magazine publisher (Now, Look).
-The publisher accounts for nearly 15% of revenue for Time Warner, which in 2013 announced plans to spin off the unit into a separate publicly traded company.
+The publisher accounted for nearly 15% of revenue for Time Warner before it was spun off into a separate publicly traded company in 2014.

 Time Inc. is organized through three groups: Style & Entertainment, Lifestyle, and News & Sports.
 Style & Entertainment is anchored by flagship title People magazine, while the Lifestyle Group includes Real Simple, Travel & Leisure, and Southern Living, among other titles.
 Its News & Sports Group includes Time, Sports Illustrated, and Golf, as well as the Fortune and Money brands and the CNNMoney.com and Life.com websites.